nijk/forge-rock-exercise/README.md

 To fully complete this project to production standards, the items that I would address are:

-- Fix the issue with search field focus when adding or removing search form input-groups
+- Fix the issue with search field autofocus, especially when adding or removing search form input-groups
-- Change login bypass comments to a config controlled value and ensure usage only in dev environment
+- Change login bypass comments to a config controlled value and ensure usage only in dev environment.
+This has been left as-is for developer/tester convenience only
 - Unit testing
 - End 2 end testing
 - Break down some of the larger components into sub-components, e.g search form input-groups